phelanjo/fermy/README.md

     RSpec version 3.8.2

 ### A note on conventions:

   This project uses the Ruby Style Guide enforced by `rubocop`

 ### Run the app:

+  From the command line, in the project directory, execute:
+    `$ rails server`
-  From the command line, in the project directory, execute `rails server` Once the server is running locally, use a browser to navigate to `localhost:3000`
+  Once the server is running locally, use a browser to navigate to
+    `localhost:3000`

 ### Run the RSpec test suite: